Yulanyandrea/Yulanyandrea/README.md

 </div>

-- 🔭 I’m currently working on JyK sports that is an app based on a smart database and interactive interface on React
+- 🔭 I’m currently working on Mil capas Bakehouse company to create their offical web site to buy Milhojas in Medellin city - Colombia
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning Javascript, React, Next js and GraphQL
 - 👯 I’m looking to collaborate on music projects
 - 🤔 I’m looking for help with Redux Toolkit
 - 💬 Ask me about music, sound design and create apps to manipulate audio